 - Interact with researchers and writers in New England and the Gulf of Mexico

-- Explore cities, islands, and coastal regions affected by and adapting to climate change
+- Learn how cities, islands, and coastal regions affected by and adapting to climate change

 - Acquire valuable climate leadership and communication skills through coursework, field research experiences, and digital storytelling.